 The job placement office offers services free of charge to area employers, current students, and graduates of VGCC.
-Services provided to students and graduates include assistance in identifying employers, assistance in writing resumes and cover letters, job interview skills, and current job openings.
+Services provided to students and graduates include assistance in identifying employers, assistance in writing resumés and cover letters, job interview skills, and current job openings.
 Employers are assisted in finding qualified employees from current students and graduates.
 Assistance in obtaining part- and full-time employment is given but the College can not guarantee employment.

-A bulletin board displaying all jobs currently listed with the Placement Office is located outside the Student Lounge in Building 2 on Main Campus, in the Career Center, and updated lists are given to the satellite campus coordinators and the department chairpersons on a bimonthly basis.
+A bulletin board displaying all jobs currently listed with the Placement Office is located outside the Career Center in Building 4 on Main Campus, and updated lists are given to the satellite campus coordinators and the department chairpersons on a bimonthly basis.